Sauna-Planet

 The installation process for each heating system differs and should be strictly followed to ensure safety and optimum performance of your DIY sauna:

-Electric Sauna Heaters
+Electric DIY Sauna Heaters

 • Consult the manufacturer’s instructions for installation guidelines.